 What if my student misses Welcome Week?
 We hope that they don’t, but if necessary, have the student stop by the Student Resource Center to speak with a student or staff member about resources that were provided.
+Students should also contact their school regarding an orientation programs they may have missed.

 When will I receive my housing assignment?
 Students will receive "Move-In Day" instructions with parking information, tips on what to bring and arrival times with their room assignment.
-Information about roommates will be included in the housing notification which is communicated via email in late June, ealy July.
+Information about roommates will be included in the housing notification which is communicated via email in July.
 Students will also receive a move-in appointment time and contact information of their roommate(s).

 What is move-in day like?
 Approximately 4000 new students will be moving into NYU residence halls on the same day, which makes check-in exciting and very hectic.
 Students will receive a move-in time with their housing assignment, so keeping with the assigned time helps to make the process smoother for everyone.
 Staff will be on hand to assist with unloading cars, parking directions, and carts.
 To make the process a bit smoother, remember that many items can be purchased in the city or delivered to the residence hall after the student has moved in.
+Visit the NYU Welcome Day page for information on the specific activities that compliment Move-In Day.

 Is there anything going on for parents on Move-In Day or During Welcome Week?
 Parents are invited to attend NYU Welcomes Day events, which include an Information Fair held throughout the day providing light snacks and opportunities to meet with representatives from a variety of university offices.
 Additionally, a "For Parents Only" welcome and Parent Welcome receptions and presentations will be offered through out the day.
 Details will be provided in summer mailings, and at check-in.
 Note that there are no programs for parents beyond Move-In Day.